eromawyn/mql4compat/README.md

 You will need to manually edit the script and do some modification replacing indicators with the \*MQL4 equivalent function from this library.

-No need to run InitMQL4Env with this mql4compat version >= 2.1 !
-(Don’t, worry if you do, it will show a deprecation warning).
+InitMQL4Env is only needed if you use Bars global variable with mql4compat version >= 2.2 !

 Then the « converted » EA / Script will not work in MQL4 anylonger !
 No problem, I (Eromawyn) have added a (very rough alpha version) library to keep the modified version compatible with both MQL4 and MQL5.
 And to make an EA compatible with both MT4 and MT5, I use the MQL_Easy framework : https://github.com/Denn1Ro/MQL_Easy